Vasili Oshchepkov: Popularization of judo in the USSR and the creation of Sambo

-In 1929 he became a teacher at the Russian State University of Physical Education, Sport, Youth and Tourism.
-Work at the Institute of Physical Education gave Oshchepkov unique insight into the struggle of the peoples of the USSR systems, whose representatives were trained in his chair.
-He analyzed the bayonet, international sports, martial arts, Chinese martial arts and a number of national kinds of struggle in terms of their applicability in a combat encounter.
-On the basis of this analysis, Oshchepkov amalgamated the underlying movement patterns to create a martial art better suited for war-based combat which later became known as Sambo.
+In 1929, Oshchepkov became a teacher at the State Central Institute of Physical Culture (Infizkult).
+Working at the Institute of Physical Education gave Oshchepkov a unique opportunity to familiarize himself with the wrestling systems of the peoples of the USSR, whose representatives studied under him at the department.
+He analyzed bayonet combat, international martial arts, Chinese wushu, and a variety of national wrestling styles in terms of their applicability in combat.
+Oshchepkov's developments eventually merged into a more advanced applied system, sambo (self-defense without weapons), which enthusiasts were working to create during those years.

-In 1930, with the direct participation Oshchepkova was prepared and published "Guidelines for the physical preparation of the Red Army," and in 1931 - textbook "Exercise of the Red Army," where for the first time a program was set for a comprehensive program of training fighting.
-In parallel with the publication of teaching materials VS Oshchepkov held special courses for officers of the Moscow garrison, and then turned to the job of instructor-methodological Office of the Moscow garrison committee, directly himself carried the teaching of martial arts in several military units, and also took part in the competitions Moscow garrison commanders on the bayonet, taking first place there.
+In 1930, with the direct participation of Oshchepkov, the "Manual on Physical Training of the Red Army" was prepared and published, and in 1931, the methodological guide "Physical Exercises of the Red Army," where for the first time in the country, a comprehensive hand-to-hand combat training program was outlined.
+Parallel to the publication of methodological materials, V. S. Oshchepkov conducted special courses for the commanding staff of the Moscow Garrison, and then expanded his work in the instructor-methodological bureau under the Moscow Garrison Committee; he directly taught hand-to-hand combat in several military units himself, and also took part in the bayonet combat competitions of the commanding staff of the Moscow Garrison, winning first place there.